 Collagen injection is an elective, cosmetic procedure.
 This means that the patient requests to have a procedure which is not medically necessary.
 It is done to: Fill wrinkle linesPlump lipsImprove the appearance of scars by plumping and smoothing skin

 Collagen injection may be used to fill in wrinkles near the nose, mouth, and forehead.

 Copyright © Nucleus Medical Media, Inc.

-You will need proper pre-treatment testing and a trained specialist such as a dermatologist or a facial or general plastic surgeon.
+You will need a trained specialist such as a dermatologist or a facial or general plastic surgeon.
 Treatments are often successful and results are seen right away.
-Results are temporary, lasting six months or more.
+Results are temporary, lasting 6 months or more.

-Complications are rare, but no procedure is completely free of risk.
-If you are planning to have collagen injections, your doctor will review a list of possible complications which may include: Allergic reactionBumps, clumping, or abscesses on the skinUneven skin appearanceSkin rash, itchinessInfectionBleeding, bruising, or swellingDamage to tissue and nerves near the injection site
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: Allergic reactionBumps, clumping, or abscesses on the skinUneven skin appearanceSkin rash, itchinessInfectionBleeding, bruising, or swellingDamage to tissue and nerves near the injection site

 Be sure to discuss these risks with your doctor before the collagen injections.

 Before the test your doctor will: Examine, measure, and take pictures of your faceDiscuss known allergiesDiscuss medications, supplements, and skin products you are usingTest your skin for allergiesDiscuss risks and benefits of the procedure